 Sustainability Advisory Board recommendation is for a public / private partnership to increase curbside recycling.
 The program would include a significant outreach and education campaign - Lawrence DOES have curbside.
 The recommendation developed by SAB is the first one listed in the matrix.
 It has a mandatory registration requirement for companies to be included in the media and outreach.
-No funding source has been identified for 2010.
+No funding source has been identified for 2010 for the advertising and outreach campaign.
+Again, city staff is supportive of the SAB recommendation.